wp-plugins/related-posts-by-taxonomy/readme.txt

 * Display related posts as links, full posts, excerpts or post thumbnails
 * exclude terms from taxonomies
 * exclude posts from the related posts
-* limit related posts by year or month
+* limit related posts by year(s) or by month(s)
 * only display related posts on single posts
+* display related posts after the post content
 * use your own templates for display of the related posts